Tags: blueberries, Blueberry Lemon Cake, Coconut Oil, Greek Yogurt, Lemon, Wallaby's Yogurt, Yogurt

 Gravity and I don’t mesh.

 Naturally, there was not only a huge line for this the ride, but a throng of girls trying to get his attention.
 As I approached the platform, he was running from car to car closing them shut.
 He looked amazing, his hair was lightened and streaked by the sun, his lightly tanned skin accentuating his beautiful blue eyes.
-New ‘summer muscles’ had appeared from working on the ride.
+New ‘summer muscles’ were accentuated, from working on the ride.

 Suddenly I felt like I did the summer before, insecure, scared, nervous..worried he wouldn’t want me anymore.
 We had been inseparable all year-long – in our own little world back in North Jersey, and now he was the ‘rock star’ again, but on a much bigger and more popular stage than the previous summers.